Koi Palace Dim Sum Daly City Review

 Packed to the rafters

-This place is a very busy and a super noisy Chinese restaurant with lots of families and friends eating together.
+This place is a very busy and a super noisy Chinese restaurant with lots of families and friends eating together at Koi Palace Dim Sum.
 Above average decor for a place like this.
+Wish the bathrooms would be as clean.
+People have trouble aiming here.
 Lots of flat screen tvs, big tanks of seafood by the entrance.
+Their tanks are not as well stocked as in days gone by.
+You see some dead fish these days.

 Dim Sum Preparation